Non-Commutative Geometry, Categories and Quantum Physics: Non-commutative Geometry (Objects).

 A bimodule ${}_\As M_\As$ is called \emph{symmetric} if $ax=xa$ for all $x\in M$ and $a\in \As$.\footnote{Of course this definition make sense only for bimodules over a commutative algebra $\As$.} A module ${}_\As M$ is \emph{free} if it is isomorphic to a module of the form $\oplus_J\As$ for some index set $J$.
 A module ${}_\As M$ is \emph{projective} if there exists another module ${}_\As N$ such that $M\oplus N$ is a free module.

-An ``equivalence result'' strictly related to Gel'fand theorem, is the following ``Hermitian'' version of Serre-Swan theorem (see for example M.~Frank~\cite[Theorem~7.1]{Fr}, N.~Weaver~\cite[Theorem~9.1.6]{We2} and also H.~Figueroa-J.~Gracia-Bondia-J.~Varilly~\cite[Theorem~2.10 and page~68]{FGV}) that provides a ``spectral interpretation'' of symmetric finite projective bimodules over a commutative unital \cs-algebra as Hermitian vector bundles over the spectrum of the algebra.\footnote{ The result, as it is stated in the previously given references~\cite{Fr,We2} and~\cite[page~68]{FGV}, is actually formulated without the finitness and projectivity conditions on the modules and with Hilbert bundles (see J.~Fell-R.~Doran~\cite[Section~13]{FD} or~\cite[Definition~2.9]{FGV} for a detailed definition) in place of Hermitian bundles.
-Note that Hilbert bundles are not necessarily locally trivial, but they become so if they have finite constant rank (see for example J.~Fell-R.~Doran~\cite[Remark~13.9]{FD}) and hence the more general equivalence between the category of Hilbert bundles with the category of Hilbert \cs-modules actually entails the Hermitian version of Serre-Swan theorem presented here.}
+An ``equivalence result'' strictly related to Gel'fand theorem, is the following ``Hermitian'' version of Serre-Swan theorem (see for example M.~Karoubi~\cite[Theorem~6.18]{Kar} for the usual Serre-Swan equivalence and, for its Hermitian version, M.~Frank~\cite[Theorem~7.1]{Fr}, N.~Weaver~\cite[Theorem~9.1.6]{We2} and also H.~Figueroa-J.~Gracia-Bondia-J.~Varilly~\cite[Theorem~2.10 and page~68]{FGV}) that provides a ``spectral interpretation'' of symmetric finite projective Hilbert C*-bimodules over a commutative unital \cs-algebra as Hermitian vector bundles over the spectrum of the algebra.\footnote{ The result, as it is stated in the previously given references~\cite{Fr,We2} and~\cite[page~68]{FGV}, is actually formulated without the finitness and projectivity conditions on the modules and with Hilbert bundles (see J.~Fell-R.~Doran~\cite[Section~13]{FD} or~\cite[Definition~2.9]{FGV} for a detailed definition) in place of Hermitian bundles.
+Note that Hilbert bundles are not necessarily locally trivial, but they become so if they have finite constant rank (see for example J.~Fell-R.~Doran~\cite[Remark~13.9]{FD}) and hence the more general equivalence between the category of Hilbert bundles and the category of Hilbert \cs-modules actually entails the Hermitian version of Serre-Swan theorem presented here.}

 \begin{theorem}[Serre-Swan] Let $X$ be a compact Hausdorff topological space.
 Let $\Mf_{C(X)}$ be the category of symmetric projective finite Hilbert \cs-bimodules over the commutative \cs-algebra $C(X;\CC)$ with $C(X;\CC)$-bimodule morphisms.
 Let $\Ef_X$ be the category of Hermitian vector bundles over $X$ with bundle morphisms\footnote{Continuous, fiberwise linear maps, preserving the base points.}.